Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 ![xinxin_Aug_23_2024 001](https://github.com/user-attachments/assets/13c23064-4cc6-4f6e-bc20-5f449f9de1a8)

-For reference, the publication for the LOCATER procedure is [Clade Distillation for Genome-wide Association Studies](https://www.biorxiv.org/content/10.1101/2024.09.30.615852v1).
+For reference, LOCATER is published in Genetics: [Clade Distillation for Genome-wide Association Studies](https://doi.org/10.1093/genetics/iyaf158).
 Please cite this paper if you use LOCATER in your study.
-(A simple vignette for LOCATER and the original GitHub repository for LOCATER software will be made public upon publication.)
+More information about LOCATER is [here](https://ryanchrist.github.io/locater/).

 ## Dependencies